GIN: Graph Isomorphism Network — The Most Expressive GNN

 The Weisfeiler-Leman Test

-For a GNN to match WL, its aggregation must be an injective multiset function — a function that maps different multisets to different outputs.
-The key theorem:
+For a GNN to match 1-WL, its aggregation must be an injective multiset function: different multisets of neighbour features must produce different outputs, exactly as \(\operatorname{HASH}\) does.
+The enabling lemma is:

-- Sum preserves both: the size of the multiset and its content.
+- Sum preserves both the size of the multiset and its contents.

 The GIN Layer